hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 ``FileUploadResponse`` in the above response contains the following:

--  ``id:String?``: The uniqiue Id of the file that was uploaded.
+-  ``id: String?`` is the unique Id generated for the file that was uploaded.
+To download the file you will be using this id.
--  ``userId:Int?``: The id of the user who uploaded the file.
+-  ``userId: Int?`` is the id of the user who uploaded the file.
--  ``createdAt:Date?``: The time string for when this file was uploaded/created.
+-  ``createdAt: Date?`` is the time string for when this file was uploaded/created.

 Download File
 ^^^^^^^^^^^^^